dotStart/irc-redirect/README.md

-  -introduction-file        specifies a file to read an introduction (or explanation) message from -server-name              specifies the server's display host name -target-host              specifies the hostname to redirect to -target-port              specifies the port to redirect to
+  -introduction-file        specifies a file to read an introduction (or explanation) message from -server-name              specifies the server's display host name -target                   specifies the target server

 For instance: